-A licensed malt beverage or wine retailer may transport the malt beverages or wine the retailer purchases from a licensed wholesaler from the wholesaler's premises to the retailer's premises.
-The purchase price of such malt beverages or wine shall be the price posted pursuant to OAR 845-010-0210.
+A licensed malt beverage or wine retailer may transport the malt beverages, cider, or wine the retailer purchases from a licensed wholesaler from the wholesaler's premises to the retailer's premises.
+The purchase price of such malt beverages, cider, or wine shall be the price listed pursuant to OAR 845-010-0210.